-On the copper, which I carefully bevel, polish, and clean, an acid-resistant coating (the ground) is applied.
+On a thin sheet of copper, which I carefully bevel, polish, and clean, I apply an acid-resistant coating (the ground).
 Using a rounded needle-like stylus, I draw through the ground, exposing, while not scratching, the shiny surface.
-Typically, I work on the plate as I look at the scene before me.
+I work on location, as I do with painting, and do the initial needling as I look at the scene before me.

 When the plate is submerged in a chemical bath (in my process, non-toxic ferric chloride), every mark that I made interacts with the solution, while parts covered by the ground are not affected.